dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.90
+Ultimate Whitecream addon update	Version 1.1.91

-Fixed: ParadiseHill
+Fixed: Animeid Hentai

-Fixed: PornTrex Downloads
+Fixed: XXX Streams(eu) Next Button

-Fixed: Download Folder Leia Bug
+Fixed: Downloads on many sites

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12